single-spa/single-spa.js.org/website/versioned_docs/version-5.x/single-spa-config.md

     <dd>🚫 https://app.com/pathname/app1</dd>
     <dd>🚫 https://app.com/app2</dd>
   </dl>

+### config.customProps

+The optional `customProps` property provides [custom props](./building-applications#custom-props) that are passed to the application's single-spa lifecycle functions.
+The custom props may be either an object or a function that returns an object.
+Custom prop functions are called with the application name and current `window.location` as arguments.

 ## Calling singleSpa.start()
 The [`start()` api](api.md#start) **must** be called by your single spa config in order for